benjohnde/delegable-proxy/README.md

 ## Known issues

 - The way `Array.splice` works, leads to a lot of mutations on inner arrays.
 Better use the slow `delete foo[42].bar.stuff[0]`.
+- We do not recommend to use this library in a production environment.
+This was just a fun project, some kind of PoC for us.
+We still use it in a dev environment which is only used internally.

 ## Usage